Studio Art Entry-Portfolio Review Process

 2. Transcripts

-Save as a portable document file, .pdf, using the following file-naming convention: Last_First_Transcripts (example: Smith_John_Transcripts).
+Save as a Portable Document Format (PDF) file, using the following file-naming convention: Last_First_Transcripts (e.g., Smith_John_Transcripts).

 3. Statement